How do I get there?

-Strategically located on the Nantes-Paris axis, 2h30 from Paris, 1h15 from Le Mans, 1h20 from Tours, 1h from Nantes and Rennes, Terra Botanica is situated on the route d'Epinard in Angers, on the plateaux of the Mayenne, on the edge of Avrillé.
+Strategically located on the Nantes-Paris axis, 2h30 from Paris, 1h15 from Le Mans, 1h20 from Tours, 1h from Nantes and Rennes, Terra Botanica is on the Route d'Epinard in Angers, on the Mayenne plateau, on the outskirts of Avrillé.

 Coming from the west

 take the northern bypass (A11), follow Paris, and exit 16 towards Cantenay Epinard and Terra Botanica.
-If you come from Nantes by the highway, always follow Paris from Nantes.
-If you come from Nantes by the national road, you will have to take first direction Laval/Rennes/Ecoparc Atoll, then Paris (A11), and exit 16 direction Cantenay Epinard and Terra Botanica
+If you are coming from Nantes by freeway, always follow Paris from Nantes.
+If you're coming from Nantes on the main road, first follow signs for Laval/Rennes/Ecoparc Atoll, then Paris (A11), and exit 16 for Cantenay Epinard and Terra Botanica.

 on the outskirts of Angers, follow Paris (A11), and exit 16 towards Cantenay Epinard and Terra Botanica.